aimms/how-to/HowToHandleTheDeprecationOfCompoundSets.rst

 How to Handle the Deprecation of Compound sets
 ==============================================

-:author: Chris Kuip
+:author: AIMMS Customer Support Team.

 .. note:: This document and corresponding AIMMS :download:`project <Resources/Other/CompoundSets/Downloads/DeprecateCompoundSets.zip>` with running example and utility library (prefix dcsu) is actively being worked on.
 Your timely feedback is much appreciated as working your feedback may help others facing the same problem.
-Thanks, Chris.
+Thanks, AIMMS Customer Support Team.